iancze/iancze.github.io/content/courses/astro589/lectures/06-PSFs-and-gridding/index.md

 ## Group Projects and Presentations
 * Dates are set for presentations
 * **Review the syllabus for [group projects]({{<relref "/courses/astro589/syllabus">}}/#group-project-and-presentation)**.
+* Suggest that your group sets up a meeting with me to discuss topics

 ## Wrapping up 1D